My Top 10 Survival Secrets and Life Hacks for HSPs & Empaths

-We all have times in our lives when things feel difficult, chaotic or overwhelming.
+We all have times in our lives when things feel difficult, chaotic, or overwhelming.
 Life seems harder, you tend to be more affected by the people, circumstances, and energies around you.
 Even if you wouldn’t normally describe yourself as sensitive, you may find yourself feeling unusually triggered or unable to cope.

 What’s going on?

-Chances are you are reacting to energy and emotions from people, places and things around you.
-We all have times where this can be an issue, and these tips can help.
+Chances are you are reacting to energy and emotions from people, places, and things around you.
+We all have times when this can be an issue, and these tips can help.
 If this sounds like your life on a regular basis, you are most likely an HSP (highly sensitive person), as explained by Elaine Aaron who has pioneered research into this area of sensitivity that is experienced by only 20% of the world’s population.

 My biggest life hack was my BioShield